krl/documentation/Add-on Documentation/Data Storage/MySQLd.md

     - DB Snapshots - DB Snapshots are available.
 [Email us] for more details.

 3. High Availability
-    - Multi-AZ Deployments - Once you create or modify your DB Instance, we will automatically provision and manage a “standby” replica in a different Availability Zone (independent infrastructure in a physically separate location).
+    - Multiple Zones Deployments - Once you create or modify your DB Instance, we will automatically provision and manage a “standby” replica in another, available, zone (independent infrastructure in a physically separate location).
     Database updates are made concurrently on the primary and standby resources to prevent replication lag.

 4. Dashboard
-    - View key operational metrics like CPU/ Memory/ Storage/ Connections/ Upgrade status for your DB Instance deployments via [Webconsole].
+    - View key operational metrics like Storage or Connections for your DB Instance deployments via [Webconsole].
+    - Download the SSL Certificate for encrypted external connections.

+5. Security
+    - All data is encrypted when on internal networks and when stored in database tables and temporary files.
+    - Connections can be encrypted using SSL.

 ## Adding the MySQLd Add-on